quadri-a/wiser/README.md

-**Overview**
+## Overview
 This repository features the AI-assisted Wireless Systems Engineering and Research (WiSER) platform.
 WiSER is developed to facilitate intent-based wireless network management.
-In particular, we have developed a Multi-Agent open source smal/medium-sized Language Model (MAxLM)-based user scheduling and resource allocation (SRA) scheme.
+In particular, we have developed a Multi-Agent open source small/medium-sized Language Model (MAxLM)-based user scheduling and resource allocation (SRA) scheme.
 Figure below illustrates the modeling of the AP-STA connections as the agents and their interaction with the WLAN environment as a Markov Decision Process (MDP) problem.

 <img width="1744" height="1095" alt="sra_mdp" src="https://github.com/user-attachments/assets/81643975-e335-40a9-8959-84034e8f119a" />

 We have proposed the MAxLM-optimized SRA for the Uplink of a multiuser (MU) MIMO-OFDMA-enabled WLAN in our recent submission to IEEE Globecom 26.